danfuzz/one-true-awk/versions/README.md

   [Kernighan's page at
   Princeton](http://www.cs.princeton.edu/~bwk/btl.mirror/).

+* forks &mdash; versions that appear to be more significant "forks" of the original awk code, but may be of interest nonetheless.
+These are *not* included in the historical order.

 - - - - - - -

 *Note:* The file [order.txt](order.txt) in this directory is the ordering